eclipse/epsilon-website/mkdocs/docs/doc/articles/labsupdatesite/index.md

 ## General Recommendations

-As part of the process you will configure your project to be under continuous integration (CI) which is automatically triggered when you push changes to master branch of your project's git repository.
-For this reason it is recommended that you create a *develop* branch in which you make frequent commits/pushes and only merge changes to the master branch when you want to release a new version (you might be interested in [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow))
+As part of the process you will configure your project to be under continuous integration (CI) which is automatically triggered when you push changes to the main branch of your project's git repository.
+For this reason it is recommended that you create a *develop* branch in which you make frequent commits/pushes and only merge changes to the main branch when you want to release a new version (you might be interested in [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow))

 ## Creating Feature Plugins